June 2015 List of the Must-Join Events in the Big Island

 This year the festival shall feature the authentic Hawaiian music from various artists.
 How is it different from Hollywood?
 It’s more on acoustic instruments.
 You got the sweet country music, reggae, rock, Polynesian chant and more!
-You can indulge on love songs, pop songs and realize that it’s about Hawaiian pride, the music that’s like nothing else in the world.
+You can indulge in love songs, pop songs and realize that it’s about Hawaiian pride, the music that’s like nothing else in the world.

-The festival is also presents the beautiful hula from hula halau.
+The festival also presents the beautiful hula from hula halau.
 This graceful form of dance is a combination of foot movement and meaningful movements of the hands that tell a story.
-It is like watching history in a dance.
+It is like watching history in dance.
 During the ancient times, they created hula dances and chants as a recording system of the events that transpired in those days.
 The hula made up for the absence of books or computers to document the events.